New coffee grinder? How do you get started?

 Set the grinder to a coarse grind setting.
 For DF grinders, this is often setting 50.

-3. Season the burrs
+3. Running in the burrs

 50 grams, check, grind setting check, now add the beans.
 But not all at once!